PEOPLE |

 Neil Umbreit Neil hails from southeastern Pennsylvania, and earned his bachelor's in molecular biology and chemistry from the University of Pittsburgh in 2008.
 As an undergraduate, he worked in Lew Jacobson's lab studying calcium-dependent signals that control muscle protein stability in C. elegans.
 In 2009 he joined the Davis lab, where he studied interactions between sub-complexes of the kinetochore using single molecule techniques.
 Neil earned his PhD in 2014 and began working with David Pellman as a postdoc. |

-Andy Powers Andy is from Sonoma, CA and received his bachelor's degree in microbiology from UC Davis, where he worked in the lab of John Rutledge studying interactions between lipoproteins and the vascular endothelium.
+Andy Powers Andy is from Sonoma, CA and received his bachelor's degree in microbiology from UC Davis, where he worked with the late John Rutledge studying interactions between lipoproteins and the vascular endothelium.
 He joined the Asbury lab in 2005, where he studied how kinetochores sense and correct aberrant attachments to the mitotic spindle.
 Andy earned his PhD in 2011 and began as a postdoctoral fellow with Leon Murphy and Bryan Laffitte at the Genomics Institute of the Novartis Research Foundation in La Jolla, CA. Andy was interviewed in July 2013 for the UW School of Medicine Alumni Connection. (link) |

 Andrew Franck Andrew received his bachelor's degree in physics from UC Berkeley in 2001.
 Prior to graduate school he worked as a technician at the Advanced Light Source synchrotron at the Lawrence Berkeley National Laboratory and on the KamLAND neutrino detector in the Berkeley Physics department.
 He joined the Asbury lab in 2005, where is research focused on how kinetochores couple force to microtubule tips and how force alters microtubule dynamic instability.
 Andrew earned his PhD in 2012 and began working with Melissa Moore and Jeff Gelles as a postdoc.